learn-co-curriculum/html-css-git-branches/README.md

 * master
 ```

 So locally only the blog-page and master branch exist now and in fact, contact-page has been removed.
 It does however still exist on our remote origin.
-In order to also remove the branch from origin type `git push origiin :contact-page` and press return.
+In order to also remove the branch from origin type `git push origin :contact-page` and press return.
 This should respond with the following:

 ```shell
 To git@github.com:jongrover/simon-stamp-collection.git